robryan/pm-takehome/data/orders/README.md

 ##### 🏪 `olist_sellers_dataset.csv`

-This dataset includes data about the sellers that fulfilled orders made at OList.
+This dataset includes data about the sellers that fulfilled orders made at Olist.
 Use it to find the seller location and to identify which seller fulfilled each product.

 <details>